 I defer gratification not because I fear reality won’t live up to what I've imagined, but because I want to prolong the pleasure of discovering the reality.
 I know it will be different from what I've imagined, and part of the pleasure for me is discovering how it differs.
 This is why I usually defer reading a piece by Phillips.
 He’s always a pleasure to read, stimulating even when I disagree with him.

 This also seems to be one of the ways in which I differ from other people.
 Most of them want exactly what they imagine, which ensures reality will disappoint them.

-Phillips seems to imagine Marcel is an Everyman who speaks for us all.
-In reality he’s one of those unreliable narrators, common in modernist novels, who know less than their readers do.
+Phillips seems to believe Marcel is an Everyman who speaks for us all.
+In reality he’s one of those unreliable narrators common in modern novels, who know less than their readers do.
 Marcel discovers that every one of the aristocrats he admired as a boy is in reality merely a silly snob, but he can't see that he's one, too; and by the end of the seventh volume he’s discovered that every one of the apparently heterosexual characters is in reality either bisexual or homosexual, but he remains ‘closeted’ to himself.

 People usually disappoint me, but not because I have illusions about them.
-I think I know most people better than they know themselves; and what I know is that they could do, should do, better.
+I think I know most people better than they know themselves; and what I know is that they could and should do better.
 They disappoint me not because I have unrealistically high expectations of them, but because they have unrealistically low expectations of themselves.